Birth rate: Japan

-As of 2016, Japan has the third lowest crude birth rate (i.e. not allowing for the population's age distribution) in the world, with only Saint Pierre and Miquelon and Monaco having lower crude birth rates.
+In 2016, Japan had the third lowest crude birth rate (i.e. not allowing for the population's age distribution) in the world, with only Saint Pierre and Miquelon and Monaco having lower crude birth rates.
 Japan has an unbalanced population with many elderly but few young people, and this is projected to be more extreme in the future, unless there are major changes.
 An increasing number of Japanese people are staying unmarried: between 1980 and 2010, the percentage of the population who had never married increased from 22% to almost 30%, even as the population continued to age, and by 2035 one in four people will not marry during their childbearing years.
 The Japanese sociologist Masahiro Yamada coined the term "parasite singles" for unmarried adults in their late 20s and 30s who continue to live with their parents.

 South Korea

-Since joining the Organization for Economic Cooperation & Development (OECD) in 1996, South Korea's fertility rate has been on the decline.
+Since joining the Organization for Economic Cooperation and Development (OECD) in 1996, South Korea's fertility rate has been on the decline.
 It recorded the lowest fertility rate among OECD countries in 2017, with just 1.1 children per woman being born.
 Subsequent studies indicate that Korea has broken its own record and that the fertility rate has fallen to below one child per woman.
 The total fertility rate in South Korea sharply declined from 4.53 in 1970 to 2.06 in 1983, falling below the replacement level of 2.10.
 The low birth rate accelerated in the 2000s, with the fertility rate dropping to 1.48 in 2000, 1.23 in 2010, and reaching 0.72 in 2023.

-One example of Korea's economic crisis is the housing market.
-Tenants may choose to buy, rent, or use the Jeonse system of renting.
-Landlords require the renters to upfront as much as 70% of the property value as a type of security deposit, then live rent free for the duration of the contract, usually two years.
-At the end of the contract, the deposit is refunded 100% back to the renter.
-Historically, landlords have invested the security deposit and banked on rising property values.
-But as inflation rises higher than the interest rates, property values plummeted.
-Recent government caps, aimed at protecting the renters from being victims of price gouging, restricted the profit the landlord can make on renewing the contract.

-The Korean government offers a wide range of financial incentives to parents; however, many new parents, both mother and father, refuse to take full advantage of postpartum parental leave.
+The South Korean government offers a wide range of financial incentives to parents; however, many new parents, both mother and father, refuse to take full advantage of postpartum parental leave.
 Some fathers fear being ridiculed for taking "mom leave" while both working parents fear the stigma of "falling behind" in their professional careers.
 The South Korean corporate world is very unsympathetic to family needs.

 Effective 1 January 2021, abortion has been decriminalized.
 Divorce is another deterrent to childbirth.
 Although divorce has been on the rise over the last 50 years, it hit families especially hard after the economic crisis (IMF crisis) in 1997; fathers abandoning their families because they could not financially support them.